 DevOps help organizations improving their ability to deliver software products through collaboration and shared responsibility.
-Many major companies use it to enhance their projects, propel business innovation and improve customer satisfaction.
+Many major companies use it to enhance their software development projects, propel business innovation and improve customer satisfaction.

 As per this report, 83% of the tech decision-makers reported that implementing DevOps led to higher business values.
 DevOps allowed them to adapt to changing markets and drive better results.
 It also helped them manage complex systems effectively while preserving compliance.